rokiszb/distWorker/readme.md

 # Distributed worker

 This app is a distributed worker that uses a database table.
 The worker requests each URL inside the table and stores the resulting response code.
+MAX_JOBS in ProcessContoller restritcs to how many jobs are run during one session. (currently 10).

 SQLite used as a database.
 Project runs on Symfony 5.1 version.
 To speed up app creation process symfony make:bundle was utilized to create some boilerplate entities, database fixtures, controllers and Job entity CRUD.